NLP-Research07/X-MuTeST/README.md

 ---

+It is also to be noted that the proposed framework is devised to not only enhance explainability but also classification performance by incorporating 2-stage training that incorporates human-rationale in the training.
+Additionally, one of our major contributions lies in proposing a dataset with human-annotated datasets to address the challenges of explainable hate speech detection in under-resourced languages.

 # Advantages and comparison of X-MuTeST in Explainability for Hate Speech Detection

 Our explainability method, **X-MuTeST**, introduces several distinct advantages compared to existing approaches, especially in the domain of hate speech detection: